chromaxyz/reflex/docs/CHECKLIST.md

 - Is my storage layout still compatible?

 It is best practice to increment by `1` when updating the version for a new module.
+The new module version must **ALWAYS** be greater than the current module version.

 In order to upgrade one or more modules call `upgradeModules()` on the `Installer`'s proxy.